zituitui/zituitui/README.md

 ## Hi there 👋

-🎓 I’m currently pursuing a Master's degree in the College of Computer Science at Zhejiang University.
+🎓 I am presently pursuing my Master's degree in Computer Science at Zhejiang University, while also serving as a Research Intern at Tencent Inc.

 🔬 I’m currently interested in:
 - Diffusion Models